Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 ...
 ```

-For any additionnal informations on how to manage the External Secret Operator refer to the dedicated documentation, using the HashiCorp Vault provider: <https://external-secrets.io/latest/>.
+For any additional information on how to manage the External Secret Operator, refer to the dedicated documentation, using the HashiCorp Vault provider: <https://external-secrets.io/latest/>.

 ## Go further